Appeal after a judgment: when, how, and what are your chances?

 Conclusion

-Appeal gives you the chance to have an unfavorable verdict reviewed.
+An appeal gives you the opportunity to have an unfavorable judgment reviewed.
 But the deadlines are short and the rules are strict.
-With the help of an experienced lawyer, you significantly increase your chance of success.
+With the help of an experienced lawyer, you significantly increase your chances of success.

 Share this message